ITV Television Studios – Manchester

 Designed for use in areas with sensitive electronic equipment, the system, comprised of Sikafloor®-Level 30 and solvent-free, anti-static Sikafloor®-262 AS, was expertly applied by Sika approved industrial flooring contractor Zircon Flooring across four studios totalling 3,800m2.

-Sika and Zircon Flooring have a wealth of experience in delivering TV studio quality flooring and worked closely with main contractor Mace throughout the three month installation in Salford, Manchester.
+Zircon Flooring have a wealth of experience in delivering HD TV studio quality flooring and worked closely with main contractor Mace throughout the three month installation in Salford, Manchester.
 The finished floor was flat to within 1mm over a 3m straightedge, which exceeds British Standards.

 Adrian Bleasdale, Project Leader at ITV, said: “We found the teams at Zircon Flooring and Sika easy to work with and proactive, and the finished floors are absolutely fit for purpose.”

-Stewart Draper, Director at Zircon Flooring, and his team - which included son Keelan Draper who has recently achieved the NVQ2 in situ resin floor qualification from FeFRA, the resin flooring association, delivered the project to schedule and budget.
+Stewart Draper, Managing Director at Zircon Flooring, and his team – which included son Keelan Draper who has recently achieved the NVQ3 in situ resin floor qualification from FeFRA, the resin flooring association, delivered the project to schedule and budget.